ErickOsegueraSalinas/EmeraldVisions/README.md

-# EmeraldVisions: A youth's call for climate change
+# Emerald Visions: A youth's call for climate change
+## by: Erick Oseguera Salinas

-In a world where climate change looms,
+<br> In a world where climate change looms,
 <br> Youth leaders rise to break old dooms.
 <br> Innovative minds, hearts on fire,
 <br> Dreams of green, of lands that inspire.